Skip to content

 Campus Charité Mitte

-The main Charité site has developed over a period of over 300 years.
-Now it’s preparing for the future – steps such as the refurbishment of ‘Bettenhaus’ Ward Building Charité Mitte have already begun.
+The main Charité site has continued growing over the course of its 300-year-old-plus history.
+Now it is making itself ready for the future.
+Projects such as the renovation of its high-rise ward building Charité Bettenhaus Mitte have already begun.

 Mehr